BlinkID/blinkid-verify-android/README.md

 ## <a name="core-api-sdk-and-session"></a> The `BlinkIdVerifySdk` and `CaptureSession`

-[BlinkIdVerifySdk](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core/-blink-id-verify-sdk/index.html) is a singleton that is main entry point to the _BlinkID Vreify_ SDK.
+[BlinkIdVerifySdk](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core/-blink-id-verify-sdk/index.html) is a singleton that is main entry point to the _BlinkID Verify_ SDK.
 It manages the global state of the SDK.
 This involves managing the main processing, unlocking the SDK, ensuring that licence check is up-to-date, downloading resources, and performing all necessary synchronization for the processing operations.

 Once you obtain an instance of the `BlinkIdVerifySdk` class after the SDK initialization is completed, you can use it to start a document capture session.

-[CaptureSession](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.capture.session/-capture-session/index.html) is the main object that accepts images and camera frames, processes them and returns frame-by-frame results, and final result when it becomes available.
+[VerifyCaptureSession](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.capture.session/-verify-capture-session/index.html) is the main object that accepts images and camera frames, processes them and returns frame-by-frame results, and final result when it becomes available.

 ### <a name="analyzing-image-stream"></a> Analyzing the stream of images